A Realistic Breakdown for Preppers, Homesteaders, and Off-Grid Users

 What About the “36 Mile Range” Claim?

-In the real world, expect 10–20% of the claimed range — or less in cities or wooded terrain.
+In the real world, expect 10–20% of the claimed range — or less in cities or wooded terrain, as trees and buildings can heavily interfere with communications.

-How to Increase Your Range (Without Buying a New Radio)
+How to Increase Your Radio's Range (Without Buying a New One)

 1. Upgrade Your Antenna